bieddes-blade/CBS-2021/README.md

 - `std::pair<int, int> v1`,
 - `std::pair<int, int> v2`.

 There are two types of constraints: a vertex constraint, where the agent is not allowed to be in v1 at a certain time, and an edge constraint, where the agent is not allowed to be in vertex v1 and try to reach vertex v2 at a certain time.
+Barrier constraints consist of vertex constraints.

 A conflict has the following fields:
 - `std::string type`,